jomariya23156/sales-forecast-mlops-at-scale/README.md

 1. `helm repo add bitnami https://charts.bitnami.com/bitnami`
 2. `cd sfmlops-helm` and `helm dependency build` to fetch all dependencies
 3. Run using `helm install sfmlops-helm sfmlops-helm/ -f values.yaml -f values-kafka.yaml`

+### temp
+explicitly install kafka after main chart
+`helm install kafka-release oci://registry-1.docker.io/bitnamicharts/kafka --version 28.0.0 -f values-kafka.yaml`

+### Note on Kafka Docker Compose and Helm
+Kafka services on Docker Compose and Halm are different in settings, mainly in Docker Compose, we use KRaft for config management (which is newer), but in Helm

 ### Note on Stream processing options
 There are a few options we can do to consume the stream data from Kafka producer and save to Postgres